The project concerns the development, construction, and operations, of a pipeline of waste to energy plants in South Africa.

 E&S Context:

-Adverse E&S impacts associated with the BBP project are limited and site-specific, and effective mitigation measures in line with international standards are available.
-IFC Performance Standards (PS) 1-4 are applicable, and the key E&S impacts and risks relate to occupational health and safety, third-party labour and working conditions (including in the supply chain), and sustainable water use and waste management.
+The Bio2Watt projects have been classified as Category B in the case of the BBP expansion project, and B+ in the case of the greenfield Cape Dairy Project (in accordance with CI1’s risk categorisation), which is equivalent to International Finance Corporation (IFC) Category B. E&S impacts are limited and effective mitigation measures in line with international standards are available.
+IFC Performance Standards (PS) 1-4 are applicable, and key E&S impacts and risks relate to occupational health and safety, third-party labour and working conditions (including in the supply chain), and sustainable water use and waste management.
+The Bio2Watt projects are developed according to an environmental and social management system (ESMS) that sets requirements for E&S risk and impact assessment for each project, as well as the development and implementation of project-specific ESMSs for the construction and operation of each project.

 Our Funding Objective